 In FY 2022, the Agency conducted an audit of the Agency's field offices to determine the accessibility of the Agency's facilities for disabled persons.
-The Agency also began discussing a plan to determine and catalogue the accessibility features of the Agency's current technology.
-The Agency's plan is to publicize the accessibility features and encourage employees to begin to explore using some of the features regardless of disability status, so that the regular use of certain features becomes the standard practice for the Agency.
+The Agency also began cataloguing the accessibility features of the Agency's current technology.
+In FY 2023, the Agency's plan is to publicize the accessibility features and encourage employees to begin to explore using some of the features regardless of disability status, so that the regular use of certain features becomes the standard practice for the Agency.